pmemhackathon/hackathon/examples/B/README.txt

 To build this example run: make
 To run it and see what it illustrates run: ./run_cpp.sh or ./run_py.sh

-Modifying the code and run steps is a great way to learn from this example.
+Modifying the code and running steps is a great way to learn from this example.

 This example shows a generic key-value store, called libpmemkv, which handles all the details of persistent memory for you.
 Each "put"